-Informed consent with minors as subjects
+Informed Consent with Minors as Subjects

-Children under age 18 are considered legally incompetent to give informed consent.
-As human subjects, children are especially vulnerable.
-The following definitions are important for research with minors: (a) "Children" are persons who have not attained the legal age for consent to treatments or procedures involved in the research, under the applicable law of the jurisdiction in which the research will be conducted. (b) "Assent" means a child's affirmative agreement to participate in research.
-Mere failure to object should not, absent affirmative agreement, be construed as assent. (c) "Permission" means the agreement of parent(s) or guardian to the participation of their child or ward in research. (d) "Parent" means a child's biological or adoptive parent. (e) "Guardian" means an individual who is authorized under applicable State or local law to consent on behalf of a child to general medical care.

-The IRB has decided that written assent should be obtained from children aged 12 and older; verbal assent should be obtained from children under 12 years of age.
-Assent from a child should be requested only after the child's parents or guardians have agreed that the child may participate.
+- 531 Children under age 18 are considered legally incompetent to give informed consent.
+As human - 532 subjects, children are especially vulnerable.
+The following definitions are important for research - 533 with minors: (a) "Children" are persons who have not attained the legal age for consent to - 534 treatments or procedures involved in the research, under the applicable law of the jurisdiction in - 535 which the research will be conducted. (b) "Assent" means a child's affirmative agreement to - 536 participate in research.
+Mere failure to object should not, absent affirmative agreement, be - 537 construed as assent. (c) "Permission" means the agreement of parent(s) or guardian to the - 538 participation of their child or ward in research. (d) "Parent" means a child's biological or adoptive - parent. (e) "Guardian" means an individual who is authorized under applicable State or local law 539 - 540 to consent on behalf of a child to general medical care. - 541 The IRB has decided that written assent should be obtained from children aged 12 and older; - 542 verbal assent should be obtained from children under 12 years of age.
+Assent from a child - 543 should be requested only after the child's parents or quardians have agreed that the child may - 544 participate.
 In most cases, the signature of one parent or guardian is sufficient.
-However, in studies involving greater than minimal risk, signatures from both parents or guardians may be required.
+However, in - 545 studies involving greater than minimal risk, signatures of both parents or guardians may be - 546 required.

-Information provided during the procedure to obtain consent or assent from children should be presented in a form understandable by the children selected for the study.
-We encourage researchers to consider alternatives to the conventional consent form used with adults.
-Appropriate alternatives include: a checklist, pictures, role playing and audio-visual methods (slides, videos, cassettes).
-The basic information about procedures, purpose, selection, risks, benefits and willingness of the researcher to answer questions should be provided to children serving as research subjects.
+- 547 Information provided during the procedure to obtain consent or assent from children should be - 548 presented in a form understandable by the children selected for the study.
+We encourage - researchers to consider alternatives to the conventional consent form used with adults.
+549 - Appropriate alternatives include: a checklist, pictures, role playing and audio-visual methods.
+550 - The basic information about procedures, purpose, selection, risks, benefits and willingness of 551 - 552 the researcher to answer questions should be provided to children serving as research subjects.